Collective excitations in two-dimensional SU($N$) Fermi gases with tunable spin

 After the preparation of a 3D degenerate Fermi gas, we adjust the polarizations of the 532~nm ODT beams parallel to each other and create an array of 2D traps as shown in Fig.~\ref{fig1}(a).
 For the purpose, we use a rotational waveplate, allowing us to gradually tune the dimensionality from 3D to 2D with an optical lattice potential of $V(z)=V_0\sin^2(2\pi z/d)$, where $d=$532~nm.
 The lattice depth is calibrated by the lattice modulation spectroscopy.
 The lattice loading process consists of two steps (see Fig.\ref{fig1}(b)).
-First, we rotate the relative polarization of counter-propagating beams from perpendicular to parallel over 4.4~s resulting in the lattice depth of $V_0\sim$ 5$E_r$, where $E_r=h\times$4.08~kHz is the recoil energy and $h$ is the Planck constant.
+First, we rotate the relative polarization of counter-propagating 532~nm beams from perpendicular to parallel over 4.4~s resulting in the lattice depth of $V_0\sim$ 5$E_r$, where $E_r=h\times$4.08~kHz is the recoil energy and $h$ is the Planck constant.
 Additional confinement along the $z$ direction is applied to minimize the number of pancakes populated during the lattice loading process, which improved trap homogeneity.
 Next, we ramp up the lattice depth to the final value of $V_0=53E_r$ within 250~ms, during which the axial confinement along the $z$ direction is switched off.
-Finally, a gas of fermions is adiabatically loaded into the lattice with minimal heating.
-At this lattice depth, each pancake trap is independent with the tunneling energy $J\simeq h\times$0.09~Hz.
+Finally, the sample is adiabatically loaded into the lattice with minimal heating.
+At this lattice depth, each pancake trap is independent with negligible tunneling energy $J\simeq h\times$0.09~Hz.
 In each pancake, trapping frequencies are $(\omega_x,\omega_y,\omega_z)\simeq2\pi\times(185,185,59000)$~Hz.
-Under the conditions, we are able to neglect the gravitational sag effect.
-The measured anisotropy $\epsilon=|\omega_x-\omega_y|/2\omega_r$ was less than $1\%$, where the radial trapping frequency is defined as $\omega_r=\sqrt{\omega_x\omega_y}\simeq2\pi\times185$ Hz.
+The measured anisotropy $\epsilon=|\omega_x-\omega_y|/2\omega_r$ was less than 0.01, where the radial trapping frequency is defined as $\omega_r=\sqrt{\omega_x\omega_y}\simeq2\pi\times185$ Hz.